 In addition to the statutory interest crediting rate, the law provides that additional interest credits (called "dividends") may be credited to participant accounts under certain circumstances.
 The Nebraska County Cash Balance Plan has several guardrails in place to protect the funded status of the County Cash Balance Plan while providing benefit improvements to participants when appropriate.
 First, statutorily no benefit improvement can be granted unless the Plan is more than 100% funded and any improvement cannot result in an actuarial contribution rate that is more than 90% of the statutory contribution rate (employee plus employer).
 This requirement ensures that a contribution margin will still exist after the benefit improvement is granted.
 The Board's Dividend Policy sets additional criteria that must be met before a dividend maybe granted, with the intent of protecting the Plan's funding.
 The key requirement is that the Plan must be at least 100% funded, after the dividend is granted, on both a funded basis (actuarial assets/actuarial liability) and on a current value basis (market value of assets/market value of liabilities).
-These policies have served the County Cash Balance Plan well as dividends have been granted in 11 of the 18 years prior to this valuation and may be granted this year as well, but the Plan remains fully funded on an actuarial basis.
+These policies have served the County Cash Balance Plan well as dividends have been granted in 12 of the 19 years prior to this valuation, but the Plan remains fully funded on an actuarial basis.